Tom Hoover (engineer): "High and Mighty"

-The ram induction engine was unique only in its intake manifold.
-It was the first true cross-ram production engine that ran two split manifolds that measured thirty inches and had dual four barrel carburetors.
-The intake was plumbed with hot water from the engine to encourage fuel atomization because the carburetors sat just above the valve covers, leading to issues with too much heat dissipation.
-These engines were especially torquey at low rpm and were said to be amazing highway cruisers, but they were not built for performance.

 Hyper-pak slant six

-After his success with the ram induction, Tom helped with Chrysler's compact division of racing.
-He used his prior knowledge to create the hyper-pak slant six that ran a long intake manifold, much like ram induction, that took up the majority of the engine bay.
+After the success of the ram induction, Hoover helped with Chrysler's compact division of racing.
+He created the hyper-pak slant six that ran a long intake manifold, much like ram induction, that took up the majority of the engine bay.
 It sported a single four barrel carburetor and had a more aggressive camshaft than the original design.
-With these modifications, they managed to squeeze in an extra fifty horsepower for a total of 200.
-“Plymouth Valiant that was so successful in its first race outing in the compact class at Daytona in 1960, powering the first seven finishers, that NASCAR's inaugural compact race was also its last”.
+With these modifications, they managed to add an extra 50 horsepower, for a total of 200.
+"Plymouth Valiant that was so successful in its first race outing in the compact class at Daytona in 1960, powering the first seven finishers, that NASCAR's inaugural compact race was also its last".

-413 and 426 max wedge

-His success with the Hyper-Pak landed him in the role of head engineer at Chrysler race division, where he created the 413 and 426 Max Wedge engines.
-The Max Wedge was a Chrysler big block (B) engine that had a raised deck height in order to increase the stroke.
-It also ran larger cylinder heads, a much healthier camshaft, and a box style cross ram intake manifold.
-In 1962, the 413 max wedge was introduced and it was competitive with the other companies but did not make extreme waves in the races.
-By 1963, the displacement was increased to 426 cubic inches, but otherwise remained as it was.